luisp23/luisp23.github.io/index.md

 layout: default
 ---

 I am currently an undergraduate student at the [Georgia Institute of Technology](https://www.gatech.edu/) where I will be completing a [B.S. in Computer Engineering](https://www.ece.gatech.edu/) with a [Minor in Robotics](http://www.robotics.gatech.edu/) in the **Fall of 2021**.
 I am expected to start an [M.S. in Electrical and Computer Engineering](https://www.ece.gatech.edu/academics/graduate-studies) in the **Spring of 2022** with a concentration in [Systems and Controls](https://www.ece.gatech.edu/research/tigs/systems-controls).

+In my free time I enjoy [reading](recs/bookrecs.md), [listening to podcasts](recs/podcastrecs.md), and [ocassionally getting punched in the face](https://georgiatechboxing.com/).

 ---
 ## research